ansfl/Quadrotor-Dead-Reckoning-with-Multiple-Inertial-Sensors/README.md

 # Introduction

-This repository describes the dataset associated with our paper "Quadrotor Dead Recooking with Multiple Inertial Sensors"
+This repository describes the dataset associated with our paper "Quadrotor Dead Recooking with Multiple Inertial Sensors".

+Quadrotors are widely used for surveillance, mapping, and deliveries.
+In several scenarios the quadrotor operates in pure inertial navigation mode resulting in a navigation solution drift.
+To handle such situations and bind the navigation drift, the quadrotor dead reckoning (QDR) approach requires flying the quadrotor in a periodic trajectory.
+Then, using model or learning based approaches the quadrotor position vector can be estimated.
+We propose to use multiple inertial measurement units (MIMU) to improve the positioning accuracy of the QDR approach.
+Several methods to utilize MIMU data in a deep learning framework are derived and evaluated.
+Field experiments were conducted to validate the proposed approach and show its benefits.

 # Experiment Setup
 The experiment platform was a DJI’s Phantom 4 quadrotor.
 This quadrotor has a RTK GNSS receiver providing our ground-truth trajectories.
 In addition, the quadrotor was equipped with four Xsens DOT IMUs to create the MIMU dataset for evaluations